GroundSix/asink/README.md

 ![asink](https://raw.githubusercontent.com/GroundSix/asink/master/images/asink.png)

-Asink is both a [Go](http://golang.org) package that allows you to execute code and / or commands concurrently and a command line tool that harnesses all the functionality from the package itself to help you create and automate tasks.
+Asink is command line tool that harnesses the functionality from [libasink](https://github.com/asink/libasink) to help you create and automate tasks.

 What can it be used for?
 Loads!
 You could configure and deploy a project, build / install software from source, provision a machine, run one task lots and lots of times, check up on the status of a remote machine and anything you find yourself doing manually time and time again.